dotnet/docs-maui/docs/user-interface/controls/editor.md

 # Editor

-The .NET Multi-platform App UI (.NET MAUI) `Editor` allows you to enter and edit multiple lines of text.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Editor> allows you to enter and edit multiple lines of text.

-`Editor` defines the following properties:
+<xref:Microsoft.Maui.Controls.Editor> defines the following properties:

 - `AutoSize`, of type `EditorAutoSizeOption`, defines whether the editor will change size to accommodate user input.
 By default, the editor doesn't auto size.
 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the entered text.